natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%203%20TD.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The Challenger 3 (TD) uses a similar engine to the Challenger 2E, the Perkins CV12-6A.
-This engine pumps out 1500HP of power on a chassis slightly heavier than the 2E, accounting for the new 120mm gun.
-This is the same as the Euro Power Pack you have in the Challenger 2E, which also has 1500HP.
+This engine pumps out 1,500 HP of power on a chassis slightly heavier than the 2E, accounting for the new 120 mm gun.
+This is the same as the Euro Power Pack in the Challenger 2E, which also has 1,500 HP.
 Mobility is much the same as the 2E, you may notice a slight decrease in acceleration and top speed, but ultimately the difference is trivial.

-{{tankMobility}}
+{{tankMobility|abMinHp=2,325|rbMinHp=1,327}}

 === Modifications and economy ===
 {{Specs-Economy}}